mikecat/c-library/README.md

 ## What is this?

 Trying to implement the C standard library.
-For usual OS is not available and normal C standard library cannot be used.
+For environments where usual OS is not available and normal C standard library cannot be used.

 ## How to build?